testedtim/new-cft-website/pages/about.md

 ---
 ## Leadership Team

-For more information on these roles, see Code for America's Roles within a Local Brigade.
+Founded in 2014, we're a local chapter of [Code for America](https://codeforamerica.org/) located in Tucson, Arizona who put technology to work in service of our communities.
+Our main work is around volunteer-led and volunteer-run projects, and we invite people from all walks of life to join us at our virtual project nights!

+The best way to contact us is through our Slack channel or contacting someone on the leadership team below.

-Captains: Dan Stormont and Michelle Hertzfeld
+* Captains: Dan Stormont
-Storytellers: Maggie Melo, Nick Morrin and Joseph Meyers Community Organizers: Maggie Melo, Nick Morrin and Joseph Meyers Delivery Lead: Krystal Ying
+* Community Organizer: Rebecca Blakiston
+* Design Lead: Mario Vasquez
-Event Organizer: Elliot Ledley
+* Event Organizer:
-Non-Profit/Community Liaison: Tzadik Greenberg
+* Non-Profit/Community Liaison:
-Data Wranglers: Inara Makhmudova, Nick Morrin and Mark Taylor
+* Data Wranglers:
-DevOps: Colin Scott-Fleming
+* DevOps: